sciapp/sampledb/docs/user_guide/actions.rst

 Action Types
 ------------

 The type of an Action describes the general kind of process it represents, such as **Sample Creation**.
-There are three built-in action types for creating samples, performing a measurement or running a simulation, but administrators can create custom action types.
+There are four built-in action types for creating samples, performing a measurement, running a simulation or templating actions for other users, but administrators can create custom action types.
+Template actions have got a special role.
+Marking an action type as template will make it possible to use actions of this type to include them into other actions.

 Custom Actions
 --------------